-Through the Eyes of the Horse with Carlos Tabernaberri.
+Through the Eyes of the Horse with Carlos Tabernaberri: World Class Horsemanship Clinic

 Six days of clinics, 7 nights all-inclusive lodging

 Experience a horsemanship clinic that will change your life and that of your horses.
 Carlos has a refreshingly kind and effective way with horses and people, and spending time with him is a transformative experience.
+Carlos is often referred to as the kindest horse trainer in the world.
 Carlos will once again conduct his clinics at our beautiful facilities in Southern Arizona.
 The number of riding participants will be limited to 12 to ensure maximum benefit for all.

 A clinic with Carlos covers topics such as horse psychology; body language; trust and unity; partnership; developing awareness, feel, balance and self-carriage; bit-less riding and much more.
 Clinic participants are also invited to put forward their own areas of interest or concern, such as trailer loading, bucking, rearing, handling feet or fear of riding that will be addressed in the clinic context.